-1.2.1 In the event there is an unauthorized purchase, Purchasing will arrange to meet with the individual(s) and the supplier to reduce the potential for future non-compliance.
+2.2.11 In the event there is an unauthorized purchase, Purchasing will arrange to meet with the individual(s) and the supplier to reduce the potential for future non-compliance.
 Any unauthorized purchase may result in holding the individual personally responsible.

-1.3 The basic responsibilities of Purchasing and those of the using departments are as follows:
+22.3The basic responsibilities of Purchasing and those of the using departments are as follows: